jbampton/tooling-docs/apache-trusted-release/platform.md

 1. Runner for processes taking more than a few seconds.
 2. Manages an array of concurrent tasks.
 3. Provides operational status.
-4. Horizontally scalable.
-5. Stateful tracking of tasks on disk w/backup in Datastore.
-6. Monitor load to avoid saturation and find true limits.
+4. Monitor load to avoid saturation and find true limits.

 ### Web Service